Health & Safety

 Your child is just not behaving like themselves.

-Our policy states
+Our Sickness policy states

-"If your child becomes ill while at the center, we think it’s better for your child to be home rather than in contact with other children.
-A parent/guardian will be contacted immediately and the child will be sent home" (Page 29 WPN Parent Handbook)
+If your child becomes ill while at the center, we think it’s better for your child to be home rather than in contact with other children. . .
+If your child is sent home for any symptoms, we ask you to keep your child home the following day and may return after symptoms have improved.